mifansLA/mi/_posts/2019-09-15-miui-11-fitur-jadwal-rilis-daftar-ponsel-redmi.md

 ## MIUI 11 Top Features

 The new MIUI user interface will be based on the latest features of the Android 10 OS, therefore, we can expect a lot of advancements over the traditional MIUI 10.
 It will borrow most of the Android Q features to use it on the independent environment of MIUI 11.
-In the meantime, the company **accidentally pushed the MIUI 11 update to some Xiaomi devices** displaying us the new icons and settings menu.
+In the meantime, the company **accidentally pushed the MIUI 11 update to some Xiaomi devices** [see image](https://i0.wp.com/piunikaweb.com/wp-content/uploads/2019/09/mi_mix_2s_miui_11_9.9.3_ota.jpg) displaying us the new icons and settings menu.
 Starting with the Settings menu, the icons are different colors and sizes, which could play handy roles to identify each icon instantly.

 ### MIUI 11 Settings Menu